Quantum-coherent mixtures of causal relations

 \subsubsection{Example of \textsc{ProbC}}

 A circuit realizing an example of \textsc{ProbC} is presented in Fig.~\ref{fig:ExampleCircuits}(a).
 It applies complete dephasing channels to $D$ and $E$ only.
 However, note that $B$ and $F$ are obtained from $D$ and $E$ by either the two-qubit identity channel or the swap.
 This implies that $B$ and $F$ are also effectively classical, on the same bases on which we dephase $D$ and $E$.
-The gate therefore can be expressed in the form of Eq.~\ref{eq:classical gate}, with
+The gate therefore can be expressed in the form of supplementary equation~\ref{eq:classical gate}, with

 where $\delta_{x,y}$ denotes the Kronecker delta function over variables $x,y$.
 The variables $d$ and $e$ are mapped either to $b$ and $f$ or to $f$ and $b$, respectively, with equal probability: a probabilistic mixture of classical identity and swap.
-The causal map is therefore effectively described by a classical probability distribution, as in Eq.~\ref{eq:classical map}, with
+The causal map is therefore effectively described by a classical probability distribution, as in supplementary equation~\ref{eq:classical map}, with

 where $u(x)$ denotes the uniform distribution of the variable $x$.
 The dephasing ensures that the common-cause and cause-effect components of the causal map are classical, and the form of $\mathcal{E}_{CB|D}$ makes it clear that this is a probabilistic mixture of classical cause-effect and common-cause relations.
 The causal map is therefore in the class \textsc{ProbC}.